 Santa’s dog, Arrow.

 Mining.
 SoCal kids are pros at this after field trips throughout elementary school.

 Darkness arrives and the park gets chilly, but pretty.

 Love these old fashioned touches throughout.
 This merry go round was a big hit for preschoolers.

 Fires are lit and lights are on.
-The park feels different at night, as they always do.
+The park feels different at night, just like Disneyland.

 Tips for Your Visit

 *Visit Santa first.
 Absolutely first.
 Then, ride the train.
-These are the two most popular things to do because they accommodate all ages and are essentials for most guests.
+These remain the most popular things to do because they accommodate all ages and are essentials for most guests.

 Basic Info for a Summer Visit

 Pricing is less expensive in the summer months.
 Check out this link for what you can expect.